posit-dev/positron/extensions/positron-python/.github/test_plan.md

 #### Virtual environments

 **ALWAYS**:
-- Use the latest version of Anconda
+- Use the latest version of Anaconda
+- Realize that `conda` is slow
 - Create an environment with a space in their path somewhere
 - Make sure that you do not have `python.pythonPath` specified in your `settings.json` when testing automatic detection
 - Do note that the `Select Interpreter` drop-down window scrolls